 License plates must at all times be securely fastened to the vehicle so as to prevent the plate from swinging and at a height not less than 12 inches from the ground, measuring from the bottom of such plate, in a place and position to be clearly visible.
 It must be maintained free from foreign materials and in a condition to be clearly legible.

 License plate specifications call for plates to be readable from a distance of 100 feet during daylight.
 At night, plates must be readable from 110 feet and visible from 1,500 feet when lit by standard headlights.
+Rear plates must display a decal with the month and year of expiration.
 (NRS 482.270)